Skip to main content

 Simplicity: An intentional focus on what truly matters.
 While supporting liturgical aspects, practices vary from gathering to gathering.
 Instead of insisting on specific service aspects, a unique focus is placed on different liturgical aspects at each gathering.

-We follow the tenets and polity of ECO Presbyterians, officially known as ECO: A Covenant Order of Evangelical Presbyterians.
 The ECO Presbyterian denomination emphasizes strengthening local church ecosystems.
 ECO is characterized by its commitment to:

 Evangelical: advancing the gospel and planting new churches.
 ECO also values the "livable theology," where faith is applied and lived out in daily life.